 This is INSANE.
 Wouldn’t the cost of a humanoid robot be better spent on masks and other Personal Protection Equipment (PPE)?
-How many masks, gloves, PPE could I buy for the cost of renting a greeting robot?
+How many masks, gloves, PPE could I buy for the cost of renting just one greeting robot?

-The goal is not to improve efficiency.
-The goal is to awe the incoming, sickly natives with the future tech.
+The goal of covid-robots is not to improve efficiency.
+The goal is to awe the incoming, sickly humans with the future.
 But these greeter-bots aren’t doing anything much different than radio-controlled, tele-operated radio “robots” did 50 years ago in shopping malls.
-Mostly, people are just creeped out.
+Mostly, people are just creeped out by this stuff.

-Think about it: Do you want a big electric puppet as your final companion during illness?
-Apparently some people thought Pepper, (the robot you’re not supposed to have sex with), is the perfect end-of-life friend.
+Think about it: Do you want a big electric puppet as your final companion during a serious illness?
+Apparently some people thought Pepper, (the robot you’re not supposed to have sex with), was the perfect end-of-life friend.

 Lamentable quotes from Pepper: